Lloyds Bank to sell more shares in TSB

-LONDON Lloyds Banking Group is to sell a further 11.5 percent stake in TSB, leaving it with a 50 percent shareholding in a business it was ordered to shed by European regulators.
+LONDON Lloyds Banking Group (LLOY.L) is to sell a further 11.5 percent stake in TSB TSB.L, leaving it with a 50 percent shareholding in a business it was ordered to shed by European regulators.

 Reuters reported on Tuesday that Lloyds was preparing to launch a second sale of TSB.